prathvi7shetty6/conways-game-of-life/README.md

 # Conways Game of life
 The Conway's Game of Life or simply Life, is a cellular automaton devised by the British mathematician John Horton Conway.
+It is a zero-player game where the evolution is determined entirely by its initial state, requiring no further input.

 ## About the game:
-* It is a zero player game
-* It's evolution is determined by its initial state, requiring no further input
 * The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells
-* The cells can have 2 state, live or dead
+* Each cell on the grid can exist in one of two states: **alive** or **dead**.
 * Every cell interacts with its eight neighbors
-* Any live cell with fewer than two live neighbours dies
+* **Underpopulation**: Any live cell with fewer than two live neighbours dies
-* Any live cell with two or three live neighbours lives on to the next generation
+* **Overpopulation**: Any live cell with two or three live neighbours lives on to the next generation
-* Any live cell with more than three live neighbours dies
+* **Survival**: Any live cell with more than three live neighbours dies
-* Any dead cell with exactly three live neighbours becomes a live cell
+* **Reproduction**: Any dead cell with exactly three live neighbours becomes a live cell

 ## Implementation details:
 * We have used MPI (Message Passing Interface) to implement Conway's Game of Life by distributing the grid among multiple processors for parallel computation